geky/gf256/README.md

 This project started as a learning project to learn more about these "Galois-field thingies" after seeing them pop up in way too many subjects, so this crate may be more educational than practical.
-PRs welcome.

 ``` rust
 use ::gf256::*;